Navicella (mosaic): Description

 The mosaic was commissioned in 1298 by Cardinal Jacopo Stefaneschi, canon of St. Peter's, whose donor portrait was to the right of Christ's feet.
 Giotto's mosaic therefore belonged to the preparations of St. Peters for the holy year in 1300.
 The date of the commission is attested by a document copied in the 17th century.
 There are no indications of a later dating, nor are there indications that Giotto's mosaic replaced an older one.
 According to Stefaneschi's obituary of 1347, the work cost 2,200 florins.
-In addition to an official document from 1298, references to the work as by Giotto are found in a Vatican necrology entry for Cardinal Stefaneschi recording his death in 1343, and then the Latin chronicle of Giotto's home city Florence written in the late 14th century by Filippo Villani.
+In addition to an official document from 1298, references to the work by Giotto are found in a Vatican necrology entry for Cardinal Stefaneschi recording his death in 1343, and then the Latin chronicle of Giotto's home city Florence written in the late 14th century by Filippo Villani.

 It was rectangular, and positioned so that those leaving the basilica saw it across the courtyard outside the church, and passed under it if they left by the main route.
 A figure of a man fishing on the shore to the left was thought to be a self-portrait of Giotto, as Vasari's Life records.
-The composition was dominated by the fishing boat with its large sail, which represented a metaphor of the "Ship of the Church", whose "captain" on earth was Saint Peter and his successors as Pope.
-It was commissioned at a very difficult time for the Papacy, who were unable even to control the gangsterish nobility of Rome, and had therefore left the city, but the image promised that both church and Papacy were, with the help of Christ, "unsinkable".
+The composition was dominated by the fishing boat with its large sail, which represented a metaphor for the "Ship of the Church", whose "captain" on earth was Saint Peter and his successors as Pope.
+It was commissioned at a very difficult time for the Papacy, who was unable even to control the gangsterish nobility of Rome, and had therefore left the city, but the image promised that both church and Papacy were, with the help of Christ, "unsinkable".
 Of the eleven figures still in the boat, it has been suggested that the one holding the tiller is (anachronistically in terms of the Gospels) Saint Paul.
 In the sky, two almost naked classical style "wind god" figures blow through horns or funnels, one from each side, below pairs of haloed male figures.
 Giotto would have produced drawings for specialist mosaic workers to recreate on the wall; whether he had any further involvement as the work was created is unknown.